In this post you’ll learn how to make easy, edible Christmas trees, guaranteed to wow your party guests!

 MORE SWEET TREATS TO ENJOY!

 If you enjoyed this fun Christmas idea, you’ll love my post about Oreo Trifle.
-It’s the perfect complement to your holiday meal.
+It’s the perfect compliment to your holiday meal.

 And if you’re looking for something really special to add to this table, why not bake up some of my yummy Holiday Sugar Cookies in a tree shape?